alexj/gridminders/PHASES.md

   - [✔] Allow user to specify a short, unique section/group tag (e.g., `#section-Q1Plan`) for parent reminders.
 (Colon is not supported; dash-based tags only.)
   - [✔] Grouping and parsing logic now only recognizes `#section-<short>` tags in title or notes.
 Fallback/pretty names are used for display only.
   - [✔] Enforce uniqueness of section tags within the app (prompt user or auto-append a number if needed).
-  - [ ] Add inline section tag editing UI so you can set or change section tags directly in the app.
+  - [✔] Add inline section tag editing UI so you can set or change section tags directly in the app.
+(SectionTagEditor.swift)
   - [ ] When displaying sections in the UI, show the short tag or fallback for clarity.
   - [✔] Parent/child grouping restored and robust to tag format.
 - [ ] Add drag-to-parent functionality: